junxit/us-congress-bills-117/metadata.md

 - 2021-03-18 — Introduced in House
 - 2021-03-18 — Referred to the Committee on Financial Services, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-03-18 — Referred to the Committee on Financial Services, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2021-04-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-04-19 — Considered as unfinished business. (consideration: CR H1942-1943)
+- 2021-04-19 — Considered under suspension of the rules. (consideration: CR H1915-1924)
+- 2021-04-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1996.
+- 2021-04-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-04-19 — Mr. Perlmutter moved to suspend the rules and pass the bill, as amended.
+- 2021-04-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 321 - 101 (Roll no. 120). (text: CR H1915-1918)
+- 2021-04-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 321 - 101 (Roll no. 120).(text: CR H1915-1918)